Lucyjpjones/lj-fscr/README.md

 The region chosen should be the one closest to you.

    ![Create new app](media/create-new-app.png)

+3. Then on the 'Resources' tab, search and add on the Heroku Postgres database.

+3. To use Postgres, install dj_database_url, and psycopg2 in the project terminal using the following commands;

+pip3 install dj_database_url
+pip3 install psycopg2

+3. Freeze the requirements to ensure Heroku installs all the apps requirements when deployed using the following command;

+pip3 freeze > requirements.txt

+3. Go to settings and import dj database url
+Then down in the databases setting.
+I'll comment out the default configuration.
+And replace the default database with a call to dj_database_url.parse And give it the database URL from Heroku.
+Which you can either get from your config variables in your app settings tab.
+Or from the command line by typing Heroku config.

+3. If I run Python 3 manage.py migrate.
+It will apply all those migrations and get our database all set up.

+3. Now to import all our product data, we can use our fixtures again by first loading in the categories and then the products.
+To load the categories I'll use python3 manage.py load data categories.
+And then do the same for products.
+And remember it's important to do them in that order because the products depend on the categories already existing.

+3. Finally I'll just give myself a super user to log in with.
+Using python3 manage.py create superuser

 4. From the Heroku deploy tab, select the Deployment method 'GitHub'.